humdrum-tools/humdrum-documentation/guide/ch20/index.md

 form a single spine.
 Since the strophes split from a common spine, they all necessarily begin by sharing the same exclusive interpretation.
-Different exclusive interpretations may be introduced in the strophic passage \-- provided all strophic spines end up sharing the same data type just prior to being rejoined.
+Different exclusive interpretations may be introduced in the strophic passage &mdash; provided all strophic spines end up sharing the same data type just prior to being rejoined.
-The beginning of a strophic passage is signalled by the presence of a *strophic passage initiator* \-- a single asterisk followed by the keyword "strophe" (`*strophe`).
-The end of a strophic passage is signalled by the *strophic passage terminator* \-- a single asterisk followed by the upper-case letter \`S\' followed by a minus sign (`*S-`).
+The beginning of a strophic passage is signalled by the presence of a *strophic passage initiator* &mdash; a single asterisk followed by the keyword "strophe" (`*strophe`).
+The end of a strophic passage is signalled by the *strophic passage terminator* &mdash; a single asterisk followed by the upper-case letter \`S\' followed by a minus sign (`*S-`).
 Each spine within the strophic passage begins with a *strophe label* and ends with a *strophe end indicator* (`*S/fin`).
 Strophe